-James D. Watson and Francis Crick determined the structure of DNA in 1953.
+In 1953, James D. Watson and Francis Crick determined the structure of DNA.

-Although genes were known to exist on chromosomes, chromosomes are composed of both protein and DNA-scientists did not know which of these was responsible for inheritance.
-In 1928, Frederick Griffith discovered the phenomenon of transformation in which he reported that dead bacteria could transfer genetic material to "transform" other still-living bacteria.
-Sixteen years later, in 1944, Oswald Theodore Avery, Colin McLeod and Maclyn McCarty identified the molecule responsible for transformation as DNA.[16]
-The Hershey-Chase experiment in 1952 also showed that DNA (rather than protein) was the genetic material of the viruses that infect bacteria, providing further evidence that DNA was the molecule responsible for inheritance.[17]
+Although genes were known to exist on chromosomes, chromosomes are composed of both protein and DNA-scientists did not know which of these was responsible for inheritance until the work of Frederick Griffith in 1928, who discovered the phenomenon of transformation in which he reported that dead bacteria could transfer genetic material to "transform" other still-living bacteria.
+Sixteen years later, in 1944, Oswald Theodore Avery, Colin McLeod and Maclyn McCarty identified the molecule that was responsible for transformation as the DNA.
+The Hershey-Chase experiment in 1952 also showed that DNA (rather than protein) was the genetic material of the viruses that infect bacteria, providing further evidence that DNA was the molecule that was responsible for inheritance.

-James D. Watson and Francis Crick determined the structure of DNA in 1953, using the X-ray crystallography work of Rosalind Franklin that indicated DNA had a helical structure (i.e., shaped like a corkscrew).[18][19]
-Their double-helix model had two strands of DNA with the nucleotides pointing inward, each matching a complementary nucleotide on the other strand to form what looks like rungs on a twisted ladder.[20]
+James D. Watson and Francis Crick determined the structure of DNA in 1953, using the Xray crystallography work of Rosalind Franklin.
+They indicated that DNA had a helical structure (i.e., shaped like a corkscrew).
+Their double-helix model had two strands of DNA with the nucleotides pointing inward, each matching a complementary nucleotide on the other strand to form what looks like rungs on a twisted ladder.
 This structure showed that genetic information exists in the sequence of nucleotides on each strand of DNA.
-The structure also suggested a simple method for duplication: if the strands are separated, new partner strands can be reconstructed for each based on the sequence of the old strand.
+The structure also suggested a simple method for duplication: if the strands are separated, new partner strands can be reconstructed for each, based on the sequence of the old strand.

 Although the structure of DNA showed how inheritance worked, it was still not known how DNA influenced the behavior of cells.
 In the following years, scientists tried to understand how DNA controls the process of protein production.
 It was discovered that the cell uses DNA as a template to create matching messenger RNA (a molecule with nucleotides, very similar to DNA).
-The nucleotide sequence of a messenger RNA is used to create an amino acid sequence in protein; this translation between nucleotide and amino acid sequences is known as the genetic code.
+The nucleotide sequence of a messenger RNA is used to create an amino acid sequence in proteins; this translation between nucleotide and amino acid sequences is known as the genetic code.

 With this molecular understanding of inheritance, an explosion of research became possible.
-One important development was chain-termination DNA sequencing in 1977 by Frederick Sanger: this technology allows scientists to read the nucleotide sequence of a DNA molecule.[21]
-In 1983, Kary Banks Mullis developed the polymerase chain reaction, providing a quick way to isolate and amplify a specific section of a DNA from a mixture.[22]
-Through the pooled efforts of the Human Genome Project and the parallel private effort by Celera Genomics, these and other techniques culminated in the sequencing of the human genome in 2003.[23]
+One important development was chain-determination known as DNA sequencing by Frederick Sanger in 1977: this technology allows scientists to read the nucleotide sequence of a DNA molecule.
+In 1983, Kary Banks Mullis developed the polymerase chain reaction, providing a quick way to isolate and amplify a specific section of a DNA from a mixture.
+Through the pooled efforts of the Human Genome Project and the parallel private effort by Celera Genomics, these and other techniques culminated in the sequencing of the human genome in 2003.